 - better understand your wants and needs

 Couples may also mutually masturbate to explore different desires, as well as avoid pregnancy.
-Self-pleasuring also helps you prevent sexually transmitted infection.
+Self-pleasuring also helps you prevent sexually transmitted infections (STIs).

-Masturbation may not be safe for women with high-risk pregnancies because orgasm can increase your chances of labor.
+Masturbation may not be safe for women with high-risk pregnancies.
+This is because orgasm can increase your chances of labor.

 Masturbation is a healthy, natural, and safe way to practice self-care and improve your health.